 As an alternative, if someone already has HLTAID003 Apply or Provide First Aid training, they can complete additional anaphylaxis and asthma training.

 This will make up the recommended training for a teacher in an early childhood program.
-These additional courses are available online from various providers.
+You can search for approved training providers on the training.gov.au website.

 A first aid qualification is not required to be employed as an ancillary worker in the department.